Second Edition for 2020 now available!

 Then later, in my 40s and 50s, I started to pay my own way and travel for pleasure.
 I did a lot of it.
 But I never wrote about travel.
 My first wife Rose said I should have been a travel writer.
 She thought my writing style and my fascination with detail would suit me to the task.

 It wasn’t until my 60s, when I tired a little of the technology industry, that I started to write about travel seriously.
-I should have done a much earlier.
+I should have done it much earlier.
 I initially considered writing travel articles, but trying to make a living as a freelancer in an area where you don’t have a name and which is very over serviced is difficult.
 So I thought I would start at the top and write a book.

 There are quite a few travel blogs on the website, and I outline my plans for my next travel book, ‘Do-It-Yourself Travel’, which is about how to have more fun save a lot of money by planning and executing travel yourself, rather than relying on travel agents and package tours and cruises.
 I hate the idea of all that crap.